cfeenstra67/sqlauthz/README.md

     and table.row.id == sql.my.function(table.row.owner_id);
 ```

-Note that while this should work fine for simple row-level security policies, but if you try to do something arbitrary complex you may run into issues.
+Note that while this should work fine for simple row-level security policies, if you try to do something arbitrarily complex you may run into issues.
 Please [open an issue](https://github.com/cfeenstra67/sqlauthz/issues/new) if you do.
-One known limitation is that operating on a literal and a function call with a column on an input will require you to use the `sql.lit` helper function to declare the literal:
+One known limitation is that operating on a literal and a function call with a column as an input will require you to use the `sql.lit` helper function to declare the literal:
 ```polar
 allow("bob", "select", table)
     if table == "my.table"